Existence of expanders of the harmonic map flow: Introduction

 where $\lim_{t\rightarrow 0}C\left(n,m,\|\nabla u_0\|_{L^2_{loc}(\R^n)},t\right)=\lim_{t\rightarrow 0}C(n,m,t)=1$.

 In particular, $u_K(t)$ converges strongly to $u_0$ as $t$ goes to $0$ in $H^1_{loc}(\R^n)$.

 \end{theo}

 We would like to relate our work to previous articles on this subject.
-To our knowledge, most of the literature concerns maps from $\R^n$ to a hemisphere of a rotationally symmetric target manifold such as the works of Germain and Rupflin \cite{Ger-Rup}, Biernat and Bizon \cite{Bie-Biz} and the more recent work due to Germain, Ghoul and Miura \cite{Ger-Gho-Miu}.
-In particular, our setting includes theirs in the case the target is a sphere since a map from $\R^n$ with values in a hemisphere is homotopic to a constant.
+To our knowledge, most of the literature concerns maps from $\R^n$ to an equator of a rotationally symmetric target manifold such as the works of Germain and Rupflin \cite{Ger-Rup}, Biernat and Bizon \cite{Bie-Biz} and the more recent work due to Germain, Ghoul and Miura \cite{Ger-Gho-Miu}.
+In particular, our setting includes theirs in the case the target is a sphere since a map from $\mathbb{S}^{n-1}$ with values in an equator is homotopic to a constant.
 Of course, since (\ref{eq-HMP}) reduces to an ODE in such a corotational setting, the above mentioned works obtain more quantitative results even if the question of regularity is not really addressed.

 There are at least two other partial differential equations that motivate this work.
 Jia and \v{S}ver\'ak \cite{Jia-Sverak} proved the existence of smooth expanding solutions of the Navier-Stokes equation.
 In this case, the homogeneity is of degree $-1$.
 To prove Theorem \ref{main-theo}, we proceed similarly to their work by using the Leray-Schauder degree theory.
-For this, one needs a path of initial conditions $(u_0^{\sigma})_{0\leq \sigma\leq 1)}:\mathbb{S}^{n-1}\rightarrow N$ connecting the restriction $u_0^0$ of $u_0$ to $\mathbb{S}^{n-1}$ to a simpler map $u^1_0$.
-By simpler, we mean here that there is an obvious solution coming out of $u_0^1$ for which there is a uniqueness result for small solutions lying in a suitable function space.
+For this, one needs a path of initial conditions $(u_0^{\sigma})_{0\leq \sigma\leq 1)}:\mathbb{S}^{n-1}\rightarrow N$ connecting the restriction $u_0^0$ of $u_0$ to $\mathbb{S}^{n-1}$ to a suitable map $u^1_0$.
+A suitable map $u^1_0$ means here that there is an obvious solution coming out of $u_0^1$ for which there is a uniqueness result for small solutions lying in a suitable function space.
 In the case of the Navier-Stokes equation, the path is given for free since it suffices to contract the initial vector field to zero.
 In our case, the path is given by assumption.
 There is also a deep analogy with the Ricci flow that exhibits the same scale invariance.
-In the setting of the Ricci flow, $u_0$ is replaced by a metric cone $C(M)$ over a closed Riemannian manifold $(M,g)$ endowed with its Euclidean cone metric $dr^2+r^2g$ and the topological assumption on $M$ is similar to the triviality of the homotopy class of $u_0$ is that it is null cobordant.
-See \cite{Der-Asy-Com-Egs} and \cite{Der-Smo-Pos-Met-Con} in the case $(M,g)$ is a Riemmanian manifold with curvature operator larger than $1$ or \cite{Con-Der} in a more algebraic context.
+In the setting of the Ricci flow, $u_0$ is replaced by a metric cone $C(M)$ over a closed Riemannian manifold $(M,g)$ endowed with its Euclidean cone metric $dr^2+r^2g$ and the topological assumption on $M$ similar to the triviality of the homotopy class of $u_0$ is that it is null cobordant.
+See \cite{Der-Asy-Com-Egs} and \cite{Der-Smo-Pos-Met-Con} in the case $(M,g)$ is a Riemmanian manifold with curvature operator larger than $1$ or \cite{Con-Der} in a more algebraic context. \\

-Finally, let us describe the content of each sections.
+Finally, let us describe the content of each sections.\\